vahidnouri/Bioinformatics_knowledge/README.md

-This repository studies some subjects of bioinformatics.
+This repository studies some subjects of bioinformatics including high throughput technologies in bioinformatics and modelling cellular systems.